The Redeemer (film): Plot

-A young boy, named Christopher, emerges from a rural lake, fully clothed, and walks to a road where he is picked up by a shuttle bus and taken with other young boys to a local church where they are part of the boys choir.
-During the church service, the preacher, known only as the Redeemer, arrives and gives a hate-filled sermon about the sins of the world and of six people who have lived their life of sin, each of them 1967 graduates of the now-shuttered Stuart Morse Academy.
+Christopher, a young boy, emerges from a rural lake fully clothed, walks to a road, where a shuttle bus picks up and takes him with other boys who are part of a church choir.
+During the church service, a preacher arrives and gives a hate-filled sermon about the sins of the world and of six people who lived their life of sin, each of them 1967 graduates of the now-shuttered Stuart Morse Academy.

-The six individuals receive invitations to 10-year high school reunion: John Sinclair, an unscrupulous and corrupt lawyer; Cindy, a freewheeling party girl; Terry, a glutton and slacker; Jane, a wealthy and shallow heiress; Roger, a vain film actor; and Kirsten, a closeted, self-loathing lesbian.
+The six individuals receive invitations to 10-year high school reunion: John Sinclair, a corrupt lawyer; Cindy, a party girl; Terry, a gluttonous slacker; Jane, a wealthy and shallow heiress; Roger, a vain film actor; and Kirsten, a closeted, self-loathing lesbian.

-At the school, a mysterious man arrives claiming to be a property inspector and is let into the building by the janitor.
-The man then shoots the janitor to death in the swimming pool area and, after hiding the body, makes a plaster mold of the janitor's face to make a latex mask for himself.
+At the school, a man arrives claiming to be a property inspector and is let inside by the janitor.
+The man then shoots the janitor dead in the swimming pool area and, after hiding the body, makes a plaster mold of its face.
+From that mold, he makes a latex mask.

-John, Cindy, Terry, Jane, Roger and Kirsten arrive at the school where the man, in disguise as the janitor, lets them into the building where they find a decorated ballroom complete with food and drinks, but no one else present.
-As everyone settle down to eat and talk, they discuss how they are the only six to arrive and why they received the same strange invite despite that most of them barely knew each other in school.
-While exploring the building, they find the dead body of the janitor and when they try to leave, the find themselves locked in the building with the killer who proceeds to harass, stalk and kill them one by one.
+John, Cindy, Terry, Jane, Roger and Kirsten arrive at the school where the man, disguised as the janitor, lets them in.
+Inside, they find a decorated ballroom complete with food and drinks, but no one else present.
+As everyone settle down to eat, they discuss why they received the same invite despite that most of them barely knew each other in school.
+While exploring the building, they find the body of the janitor and when they try to leave, the find themselves locked in the building with the killer who proceeds to stalk and kill them one by one.

-Terry is the first to die when he is set on fire and burns to death by blowtorch set up to a tripwire in the school office.
-Jane is next when she manages to get out of the building and encounters a hunter outside who promises to help, only the hunter is the killer in disguise who shoots her with his shotgun and returns her body to the school.
-While searching for a way out, the four remaining people encounter the killer, now disguised as a magician, wearing a tuxedo with a flowing black cape, in the school auditorium who kills Roger by another contraption involving a suspended dagger to fall on his head.
-While trying to find a way out in the locker room, Cindy is attacked by the killer, now wearing clown mask costume, who drowns her in a sink filled with water.
+Terry is set on fire and burns to death by a blowtorch set up to a tripwire in an office.
+Jane manages to get out of the building and encounters a hunter outside who promises to help.
+He is actually the killer in disguise, kills her with his shotgun and returns her body to the school.
+While searching for a way out, the four remaining people encounter the killer, now disguised as a magician, wearing a suit and a cape, in an auditorium.
+He kills Roger by another contraption involving a suspended dagger to fall on his head.
+While trying to find a way out in the locker room, Cindy is attacked by the killer, now wearing a clown mask.
+He drowns her in a sink filled with water.